PsiQ/bartiq/docs/concepts/compilation.md

 #### Step 2.6: Output port compilation

 Finally, the output ports are compiled, and the new object representing compiled routine is created.

+### Step 3: Postprocessing

+After compilation is done, there might be certain operations that the user might want to perform on a compiled routine, e.g.: calculating some derived resources.
+Currently, there are no postprocessing steps present by default.